Sap-Ing-Sith

 Sap-Ing-Sith (สิทธิการใช้ทรัพย์สินอิงสิทธิ): Right to Use Immovable Property

 The Sap-Ing-Sith Act B.E.
-2562 (2019) creates a registrable real right (in rem) over chanote-titled immovable property (land, land with buildings, or a condominium unit).
+2562 (2019) creates a registrable right (in rem) over chanote-titled immovable property (land, land with buildings, or a condominium unit).
 The right runs for a fixed term of up to 30 years, is transferable for the remaining term, inheritable, and must be registered at the Land Office to bind third parties.

 Key constraints (what marketing often glosses over)